igembitsgoa/igem-wikisync/docs/tutorial/index.rst

 .. parsed-literal::
     wiki/
         src/
-            WS-basic/
-                index.html              # homepage
+            WS-basic/                   # just so that your main wiki is not affected index.html              # homepage
                 css/
                     style.css           # custom styles
                     igem-reset.css      # Resets styles that iGEM injects js/
                     main.js             # custom JS + iGEM reset
+                Description/
+                    index.html          # Description page
-            assets/                     # everything else must be in the assets folder img/
+            assets/                     # everything else must be in the assets folder WS-basic/               # just so that your main wiki is not affected img/
                         logo.jpg
                         background.jpg
-                Description/
-                    index.html          # Description page
         build/
             # this will be filled by WikiSync
         wikisync.py

 The source code is inside ``wiki/src/WS-basic/`` instead of just ``wiki/src/`` so that any existing content on your wiki is not affected.
+Similarly, images are inside ``assets/WS-basic/img/`` instead of just ``assets/img``.

 Please download a zipped version of this code `here <https://downgit.github.io/#/home?url=https://github.com/igembitsgoa/igem-wikisync-resources/tree/master/basic-example>`_.